 One opinion maintains that Chodosh applies only to grain grown in Eretz Yisroel.
 Another opinion asserts that Chodosh applies only to grain belonging to a Jew at the time of its harvest.
 The majority of Poskim disagree and hold that Chodosh applies even to grains grown outside Eretz Yisroel, and even to those belonging to a non-Jew.
-Nevertheless, the centuries-old custom is to rely on the lenient view, and this is also Minhag Chabad.
+Nevertheless, the centuries-old custom in Chutz Lo'oretz is to rely on the lenient views, and this is Minhag Chabad.

-AVENTIFY OF THE OMER
+PAYS OF THE OMER